-High doses or unintentional intravascular injec tion may lead to high plasma levels and related depression of the myocardium decreased cardiac output, heart block, hypotension, bradycardia, ventricular arrhythmias, including ventricular tachycardia and ventricular fibrilla tion, and possibly cardiac arrest (see WARN-INGS, PRECAUTIONS, and OVERDOSAGE).
-Allergic Reactions
+High doses or unintentional intravascular injection may lead to high plasma levels and related depression of the myocardium, decreased cardiac output, heart block, hypotension, bradycardia, ventricular arrhythmias, including ventricular tachy-cardia and ventricular fibrillation, and possibly cardiac arrest (see WARNINGS, PRECAUTIONS, and OVERDOSAGE)

-Allergic type reactions are rare and may occur as a result of sensitivity to the local anesthetic (see WARNINGS).
-These reactions are characterized by signs such as urticaria, pruritus, erythema, angioneurotic edema (including larvngeal edema), tachycardia, sneezing, nau sea, vomiting, dizziness, syncope, excessive sweating, elevated temperature, and possibly, anaphylactoid symptomatology (including severe hypotension).
+Allergic Reactions Allergic type reactions are rare and may occur as a result of ity to the local anesthetic (see WARNINGS).
+These reactions are characterized by signs such as urticaria, pruritus, erythema, angioneurotic edema (including laryngeal edema), tachycardia. sneezing, nausea, vomiting, dizziness, syncope, excessive sweating, elevated temperature, and possibly, anaphylactoid symp tomatology (including severe hypotension).
 Cross-sensitivity among members of the amide-type local anesthetic group has been reported.
-The usefulness of screening for sensitivity has not been definitively established lar injection of local anesthetic solution (see ADVERSE REACTIONS, WARNINGS, and
+The usefulness of screening for sensitivity has not been definitively established.